THE MEANING OF HUMAN-COMPUTER INTERACTION

 #9 - Airliners’ and traffic’s control

-Computer experts and researchers may
+Computer experts and researchers may think that the

-of visual-acoustic-haptic stimuli and "neurophysiological, instinctual,
+visual-acoustic-haptic stimuli and "neurophysiological, instinctual,

 behavioral automatisms’, and corresponding technical patterns" that are

 often discussed in HCI-professional venues, and could be classified as cognitive ergonomics.
-In order to counter
+In order to counter the accusation of

-more or most complex representative example of this kind of
+complex representative example of this kind of "transcending" HCI: the so called Maneuvering Characteristics Augmentation System (MCAS),

-"transcending" HCI: the so called Maneuvering Characteristics Augmentation System (MCAS), which is a flight control
+which is a flight control

-mode (software mode)
+mode (software mode) that played in

-the Boeing 737 MAX groundings.
+the last years a role in airliner accidents, related to the Boeing 737 MAX groundings.
 This matter has already had enormous,

 especially economic, consequences and therefore obviously has already been or